Maximilian I, Holy Roman Emperor: Death and succession

 In 1501, Maximilian fell from his horse and badly injured his leg, causing him pain for the rest of his life.
-Some historians have suggested that he was "morbidly" depressed: from 1514, he traveled everywhere with his coffin.
+Some historians have suggested that he was "morbidly" depressed: from 1514, he travelled everywhere with his coffin.

 During his last years, Maximilian began to focus on the question of imperial succession.
 After the death of his son Philip in 1506, his goal was to secure the imperial throne for his grandson Charles.
 In 1518, at the Diet of Augsburg, the ailing emperor made substantial efforts, both political and financial, in order to secure the election of Charles as King of the Romans, also hoping to obtain his own imperial coronation (still being only the proclaimed emperor since 1508).
-All of those efforts failed, because of various political and legal obstacles, including the reluctance of pope Leo X to see the young lord of southern Italian realms (since 1516, Charles was king of Sicily, Naples and Sardinia) also becoming the heir to the imperial throne and thus achieving domination over the entire peninsula.
+All of those efforts failed because of various political and legal obstacles, including the reluctance of pope Leo X to see the young lord of southern Italian realms (since 1516, Charles was king of Sicily, Naples and Sardinia) also becoming the heir to the imperial throne and thus achieving domination over the entire peninsula.

 After the failure at Augsburg, feeling his death near after seeing an eclipse, Maximilian returned to his beloved Innsbruck, but the city's innkeepers and purveyors did not grant the emperor's entourage further credit.
 The resulting fit led to a stroke that left him bedridden on 15 December 1518.
 However, he continued to read documents and received foreign envoys right until the end.
 Maximilian died in Wels, Upper Austria, at three o'clock in the morning on 12 January 1519.
 Different historians have listed different diseases as the main cause of death, including cancer (likely stomach cancer or intestinal cancer), pneumonia, syphilis, gall stones, stroke (he did have a combination of dangerous medical problems) etc.